How can you cope when your loved one is addicted? Jody Lamb shares her wisdom with Workit Health.

-My loved ones’ substance use disorders were secrets we did not discuss openly, I was completely confused about what was happening in our family.
+My loved ones’ substance use disorders were secrets we did not discuss openly, so I was completely confused about what was happening in our family.
 Addiction was a term I’d heard only in news reports about criminals.
 I did not have the education that would have provided clarity and saved me a lot of pain!

 As it goes with any tragedy, you can’t fully understand substance use disorder unless you experience it firsthand or secondhand as loved one.
 That’s when all stereotypes are erased.
 It is a painful discovery that substance use disorders are like any illness—they afflict every ‘type’ of person.
 In my family, it seems to take the dearest of my loved ones—the exceptionally good ones.

-3. You’re normal
+3. You’re normal.

-4. Education = power
+4. Education = power.

 When I was 26, I was so depressed.
 I’d spent my entire life trying to get my mother to stop drinking.
-I did everything I could think to solve our problem.
+I did everything I could think of to solve our problem.
 I tried to be a perfect daughter.
 I cleaned up all the figurative and literal messes to avoid stressors.
 I kneeled before Mom and pleaded through tears.
 I wrote countless heartfelt letters.
 I reached out to my mother’s siblings and coordinated their loving “we’re worried about you talks” with Mom.
 I was certain that I could find a way to get her to stop and get help so that we could all live happily ever after.